shoebahmed/gfg/README.md

   ##### Pagination
     PagingAndSortingRepository is used to support pagination.
 I have used Repository to return Page<?>.
 Pagination is supported for Get request with query parameter.
 I have used headers to send back the information to client to make this solution simple.
-There is also an option to send this information in DTO.
+There can also be an option to send this information in DTO.

       * page-number: 0 				Denotes the page number (zero based index)